 How to Make Cascarones

-- Crack the eggs carefully at the top of the egg and drain into a bowl to save for scrambled eggs or omelettes later on!
+- Crack the eggs carefully at the top of the egg and drain into a bowl to save for scrambled eggs, a breakfast casserole or omelettes later on!

 - Rinse the egg shells out with a little water and then flip over to drain over an old egg container.
 Allow a day to dry completely.

 - Time to decorate the eggs!
-We painted ours with acrylic paints (3 coats, to be exact!).
-You may want to use food coloring to dye the eggs instead, which is fun too!
+We painted ours with craft paints.
+You can use food coloring to dye the eggs instead, which is fun too!